AntonisGkortzis/islander/guide.md

 It is a high-quality restaurant where you can try fresh seafood almost at the edge of the waves.
 You can also find most of the traditional greek dishes except for the seafood ones.
 It is necessary to mention that the products that the chefs use in La Conchiglia originate from the local trade, while the oil is produced by the restaurant's owner.
 Of course, you can call and make a reservation a few days ahead in order to make sure that you will enjoy your meal without waiting.
 For more contact info, please visit the link.

 * [Akis Fish Bar Restaurant](https://www.tripadvisor.com/Restaurant_Review-g1402870-d1860390-Reviews-Akis_Fish_Bar_Restaurant-Lakka_Paxos_Ionian_Islands.html):
 Akis Fish Bar & Restaurant located at the edge of the harbor of Lakka, is one of the best restaurants you will find on the island of Paxos.
-The courtyrad of the restaurant is basically the end of the harbor of Lakka, so we can say that cannot get any closer to the sea.
+The courtyard of the restaurant is basically the end of the harbor of Lakka, so we can say that cannot get any closer to the sea.
 Not to mention the view of the incredible coastline of Lakka, which offers one the most beautiful sunsets you will ever see.
 But we didn't mention anything about food!
 For people looking to eat lunch or dinner, the restaurant offers a quality range of choices containing mainly seafood.
-There is also a mediterranian menu, for the lovers of the mediterranian gastronomy.
+There is also a mediterranean menu, for the lovers of the mediterranean gastronomy.
 Central role to this, play the fresh seafood.
 Various meats are also offered to complete the menu.

 * [La Vista](https://www.tripadvisor.co.za/Restaurant_Review-g1402868-d12550993-Reviews-La_Vista-Gaios_Paxos_Ionian_Islands.html):
 You want a restaurant where you will find a very different concept from the conventional perception prevailing in the other restaurants?
 La Vista is your solution!
-The La Vista is a new restaurant, run by young people, who have more than a decade of work experince, making them knowledgable and good at what they do.
-At La Vist having ordered just someof their appetisers and salads you can have a great time and leave full and satisfied, without spending an arm and a leg in comparison with a lot of restos around in the island.
+The La Vista is a new restaurant, run by young people, who have more than a decade of work experience, making them knowledgeable and good at what they do.
+At La Vist having ordered just some of their appetisers and salads you can have a great time and leave full and satisfied, without spending an arm and a leg in comparison with a lot of restos around in the island.
 The La Vista serves mainly seafood, while everyday there are different homemade "mum's" dishes (moussaka, lasagne, briam).

 ### <a name="corfu"></a>Corfu (Kerkyra)
 * [History/Why Corfu?](#info_corfu)